data-mill-cloud/data-mill/infrastructure/README.md

   data_folder: data
 ```

-The flavour indicates which components are to be included in the project the default is related to.
+The flavour attribute indicates which components are to be included in the project the default is related to.
 You can use `flavour: all` or list the component names e.g. `flavour: spark, jupyterhub`.
 When using `flavour: all` the components are taken in alphabetical order, so it is necessary to list them if you have dependencies across them.
 The `k8s_default_config` is used to specify the default filename for cluster configuration, this can be overwritten with `-t filename`.